Ankita909/MemeShare/README.md

 What's Glide Library ?

--- Glide is an image Loader Library for Android recommended by Google.
--- An Image loading and caching library.
+--> Glide is an image Loader Library for Android recommended by Google ( An Image loading and caching library )